NicholasThrom/ts-do-lang/style-guide.md

 Other `describe`s may be used.

+`it` strings must start with the word `should` and end with a period.

 Variables must be declared inside the describe.
 The exception to this is `sandbox`, as it is part of the `sinon` import,